clearloop/clearloop.github.io/posts/2024-02-03-thoughts-of-erc20-in-zink.md

 extern "C" fn total_supply() {}
 ```

-Looks weird, but it works, should zinc ask users to use `MyContract` to define the namespace is a problem as well, maybe we can provide different
+Looks weird, but it works, should zink ask users to use `MyContract` to define the namespace is a problem as well, maybe we can provide different
 solutions for this first, but as the experience from apple, we'd better only give users the best solution finally at this kind of points.

 ## Errors and Events

-Errors and events are about to be refactored as well since now we have a solution for passing bytes in zinc now, even it is ugly, but it is best
+Errors and events are about to be refactored as well since now we have a solution for passing bytes in zink now, even it is ugly, but it is best
 solution for now ))

 [ink]: https://github.com/paritytech/ink